-With almost 35 years of experience handling ATV and Dirt Bike accident cases, Horowitz Injury Law can help you navigate these off-road vehicle accident claims and pursue appropriate legal action when warranted.
+With 35 years of experience handling ATV and Dirt Bike accident cases, Horowitz Injury Law can help you navigate these off-road vehicle accident claims and pursue appropriate legal action when warranted.
 Call us today.

 Laws Regarding ATV Use in Ontario